 HamLog (Author: Pignology, Cost: $0.99) This app is much more than a logbook because it has a bunch of handy tools including UTC Clock, Callsign Lookup, Prefix list, Band Plans, Grid Calculator, Solar Data, SOTA Watch, Q Signals and much more.

 To track propagation reports, both HF and VHF:

 WaveGuide (Author: Rockwell Schrock, Cost: $2.99) This is an excellent tool for determining HF and VHF propagation conditions at the touch of a finger.

 If you are an EchoLink user, then you’ll want this app:

 EchoLink (Author: Synergenics, Cost: Free) The EchoLink app for the iPhone.

 There are quite a few APRS apps out there.
-I tend to use these as my needs are pretty simple….just track me, baby!
+I tend to use this one because my needs are pretty simple….just track me, baby!

-Ham Tracker (Author: Kram, Cost: $2.99) APRS app, works OK, uses external maps such as Google and aprs.fi.
+Ham Tracker (Author: Kram, Cost: $2.99) APRS app, works well, uses external maps such as Google and aprs.fi.
 “Share” feature allows you to send an SMS or email with your location information.